IBUNHABIBU/obsolete-lifestyle_articles/README.md

 ## Built with
-* Ruby on rails
+* Ruby on Rails
 * Bootstrap
 * RSpec

 ## Features
   * Users
-    * Signup/login/logout it's simple only username is required
+    * Signup/login/logout its simple only username is required
     * Create categories
     * Create articles with images
     * have many articles